leetcode-python-java/leetcode-python-java/en/1-1000/833-find-and-replace-in-string.md

-# 833. Find And Replace in String - LeetCode Best Practices
+# 833. Find And Replace in String - LeetCode solutions in Python/Java/C++ and more

 Visit original link: [833.
-Find And Replace in String - LeetCode Best Practices](https://leetcoder.net/en/leetcode/833-find-and-replace-in-string) for a better experience!
+Find And Replace in String - LeetCode solutions in Python/Java/C++ and more](https://leetcodepython.com/en/leetcode/833-find-and-replace-in-string) for a better experience!

 LeetCode link: [833.
 Find And Replace in String](https://leetcode.com/problems/find-and-replace-in-string), difficulty: **Medium**.